stazz/ts-http-server-sample/README.md

 This is how this project achieves the goal:
 - The first principle is the most important of them all, and it relates closely to developer experience (and thus, how efficent, robust, etc the code will actually be).
   The language chosen is **compile-time typed**, allowing to define rules for data structures and function inputs and inputs.
-  Furthermore, as much as possible of parameters for specifying the rules (in this case, ruleset for defining customizable REST APIs) are pushed to compilation-time phase; one example of this are the `TArgs` type parameter of `atURL` function in `src/api/model/build.ts` captures the endpoint URL structure at compile-time (assuming the arguments are compile-time constants, as they almost always are in this case).
+  Furthermore, as much as possible of parameters for specifying the rules (in this case, ruleset for defining customizable REST APIs) are pushed to compilation-time phase; one example of this are the types in `src/protocol.ts`, from which stem almost everything else non-generic (not in `src/api` folder).
   On general level, following this principle allows to push down reaction time for bugs and errors from **days** in case of "discovered in production", past **hours** in case of "discovered in pipeline", and **down to almost-realtime** in case of "discovered by IDE compiler".
-- The various type definitions and functions in `src/api/core/core` and `src/api/core/spec` folders are designed to be "foolproof" in order to allow only correct way of using them.
+- The various type definitions and functions in `src/backend/*/types.ts` and `src/frontend/*/backend.ts` folders are designed to be "foolproof" in order to allow only correct way of using them.
-  For example, the `withBody` and `withoutBody` methods of `AppEndpointBuilder` interface in `src/api/core/spec/index.ts` clearly indicate how the endpoind will behave in regards to HTTP body, as opposed to having generic approach of one method returning one generic (base) type.
+  For example, the `EndpointSpec` types in  `src/backend/*/types.ts` files make separation on whether they allow request body definition, depending on the HTTP method of the endpoint.
-  Furthermore, these methods further adher to previously mentioned principle, as they convey the expectations of endpoint towards the HTTP body to the compiler (via different return types), allowing further compile-time error checking.
+  This allows checking of sanity of endpoint specification already at compile-time.
 - The type definitions and functions in `src/api/core` folder try to be as un-opinionated as possible - none of the files has any external dependencies apart from TS standard library.
   This agnosticism allows to shift the decisions and control about library decisions higher in the architectural layers, thus widening the selection of libraries to use, up to the highest level of design.
 - The type definitions and functions in `src/api/core` are also minimal, to avoid maintenance burden.
 - The minimalism and agnosticism allow for better *class decoupling*:
-    - The http-server/data-validation library dependencies are introduced in `src/data`, `src/metadata` and `src/server` folders as a glue between dependenless things in `src/api/core` folder, and actual libraries one decides to use.
+    - The http-server/data-validation library dependencies are introduced in `src/api/data`, `src/api/metadata` and `src/api/server` folders as a glue between dependenless things in `src/api/core` folder, and actual libraries one decides to use.
     - The actual code which *does* the business-specific things is in `lib` folder and its subfolders.
       It is **not aware of REST API** or much other things than the things it cares about, and thus it is **easily unit-testable**, and also **easily invokable** if e.g. published as a library to be consumed by 3rd party.
-    - The entrypoint file `src/index.ts` and REST API definition file `src/rest-endpoints.ts` are acting as highest architectural layer, seeing all of libraries that will actually be used (`koa` and `io-ts`, in this case), the generic REST API functionality in `src/api/core` folder, and the glue between generic REST API functionality and `koa` and `io-ts` library in `src/api/data/io-ts`, `src/api/server/koa` and `src/api/metadata/openapi` folders.
+    - The files placed directly in `src` folder are acting as highest architectural layer, seeing all of libraries that will actually be used.
       It has absolute control over both the REST API endpoints and which libraries are used, and change to those things will result changes only in these files.
 - Last but not least - the project strives to achieve good runtime performance.
   Part of that is already done by keeping things minimalistic and doing things in simple way when it is possible.